fltk/fltk/README.Wayland.txt

 3.2 Fedora
 ----------

-The Wayland platform is known to work with Fedora version 35.
+The Wayland platform is known to work with Fedora version 35 or more recent.

 These packages are necessary to build the FLTK library, in addition to package groups listed in section 2.2 of file README.Unix.txt :